-Russell Garwood: Invertebrate palaeontologist currently an 1851 Research Fellow at the University of Manchester, working on the 3D reconstruction of ancient arthropods.
+Russell Garwood: 1851 Research Fellow at the University of Manchester, working on the 3-D visualization of ancient arthropods.

-Alan Spencer: Palaeobotanist based at Imperial College, whose web programming and website design skills make him perfectly qualified to be the webmaster of Palaeontology [online].
+Alan Spencer: Palaeobotanist at Imperial College London, whose web programming and website design skills make him perfectly qualified to be the webmaster of Palaeontology [online].

 The articles are sub-edited by:

 Anna Novitzky: Science writer with masters degrees in Chemistry and History of Science, who currently works as a subeditor at the journal Nature.

 Nick Crumpton: Zoologist currently based at the Natural History Museum, London, specializing in mammals.